 No matter how close you are to the person, interview them as you would any potential decorator.
 Never assume that they will work for free or even cheap, but if they offer a discount, it might work out very well.

 Students or Interns

 Many students and interns are looking for real-world experience.
 Contacting a local college that has an interior design program can be a good route to go.

 Interior design or decorating students may work for free or at greatly reduced rates, and interns are often eager to please and showcase their talents.
-Again, interview the student as you would a pro to make sure your styles mesh.
+Again, interview the student as you would interview a pro to make sure your styles mesh.
 If the relationship works, they build their portfolio and you get great savings—a home run for both of you!